docularxu/jenkins-x-arm-support/doc/Build bucketrepo-0.1.12 on Arm64.md

 Here is an example of what I used, You can refer to the following link: https://github.com/yyunk/jenkins-x-arm-support/tree/master/doc/bucketrepo

-# deploy on cluster
+# Deploy on cluster

 Deployment is based on Helm.
 Helm chart can be found here: https://github.com/jenkins-x/bucketrepo/tree/master/charts/bucketrepo

-Change the values.yaml, modify that yaml file to use the container image you build.
+Change the `values.yaml`, modify that yaml file to use the container image you build.

 Here is an example of what I used in my arm64 server.
 You can refer to the following link: https://github.com/yyunk/jenkins-x-arm-support/blob/master/doc/bucketrepo/myvalues.yaml